Piebald-AI/.github/profile/README.md

 </div>

-We've also have a suite of cool open-source projects that we're working on :point_down: and we'd love contributions ;)
+We also have a suite of cool open-source projects that we're working on :point_down: and we'd love contributions ;)